Educators and Parents! Check out this great session about Cyber Safety!

 This picture book biography celebrates the life of Florence Merriam Bailey, a groundbreaking scientist who inspired a nation to take up birdwatching and worked tirelessly to save our feathered friends.
 Florence Merriam Bailey wrote books, passed out pamphlets, and led bird walks so that people could see these creatures with their own eyes.
 With hard work and perseverance, she changed the way that people looked at birds.
 This book has it all- powerful curriculum connections, new words to learn, and a positive message about learning by doing!
 After reading this magnificent book, step outside and spend some time observing and enjoying the birds that live in your neighborhood!

-17 days ago, Ronette Burnette
+5 months ago, Ronette Burnette

 Lit Love Read